-- a.
-Advise Excluded Managers on addressing major personnel issues such as, but not limited to: - i.
+- i.
 Collective bargaining - ii.
 Grievances (Step 1-3) - iii.
 Organizational and technological change - iv.
 The creation of new unionized staff positions - v.
 The elimination of current unionized staff positions - vi.
-Personnel management practices including hiring, evaluation and training - Maintain a publicly available list of the total annual salaries of all employees meeting the annual income established by the Societies Act.
+Personnel management practices including hiring, evaluation and training - b.
+Maintain a publicly available list of the total annual salaries of all employees meeting the annual income established by the Societies Act.